 Below are 10 ways you can teach yourself how to love who you are, enjoy your process, and live in your moment while influencing the future generation of women around you.

-- Appreciate the small and the big things.
+Appreciate the small and big things.
 There are studies that actually link happiness to gratitude!
 We tend to be more positive when we appreciate things in our life.

-- Treat yourself with respect.
-Do I need to go any further?
+Treat yourself with respect.
+Need I go any further?
 Stop the negative self-talk, doubts, and obsessive desire to be perfect.